Whatever the cause of stress in a household, the impact of it has a lot, if not everything, to do with how we deal with it.

-A huge step towards minimising stress and conflict and improving a household’s joy is turning our focus from ourselves and our own needs towards the other’s.
+A huge step towards minimizing stress and conflict and improving a household’s joy is turning our focus from ourselves and our own needs towards the other’s.

 Mom and dad need to make an effort to find out what each other’s needs are and make a concerted effort to meet those needs – something which comes so naturally when newly in love and dating or even early in the marriage.

-When we become less internally focussed and more focussed on each other, communication improves and as a result, conflict reduces and understanding flourishes.
+When we become less internally focused and more focused on each other, communication improves and as a result, conflict reduces and understanding flourishes.

-However when only one partner is always focussed on the other and the other partner remains focussed internally an imbalance may result.
+However when only one partner is always focused on the other and the other partner remains focused internally an imbalance may result.
 This can lead to greater stress and marital problems.

 Sometimes people can become so comfortable within a relationship, especially when one person is always willing to give of themselves, that they stop working at it and are content just to take without giving in return.

-In these situations it is often advisable to seek the assistance of a counsellor or mediator who can help couples to better vocalise and express their needs and concerns and may be able to provide practical advice and support.
+In these situations it is often advisable to seek the assistance of a counselor or mediator who can help couples to better vocalize and express their needs and concerns and may be able to provide practical advice and support.

 Tips for promoting good communication in your relationship: